 How?
 Saffron appears to influence key neurotransmitters like serotonin and dopamine, which play a huge role in regulating mood and motivation.
 A 2021 meta-analysis even found that saffron supplements were as effective as certain antidepressant medications for mild to moderate depression, but without the gnarly side effects.

-It’s also been shown to reduce symptoms of anxiety, PMS, and emotional eating, which makes it a multitasking MVP in the world of natural nootropics.
+It’s also been shown to reduce symptoms of anxiety, PMS, and emotional eating, which makes it a great addition to nootropic energy drink powders.

 4. Phosphatidylserine

 This natural compound is found in high concentrations in the brain and plays a key role in maintaining healthy cell membranes and supporting communication between neurons.
-Translation?
-It helps your brain run smoother under pressure.
+As a result, it helps your brain run more smoothly under pressure.

-In one study published in Nutritional Neuroscience, participants who took 300 mg of PS daily for a month reported feeling less stressed and more emotionally balanced when faced with a mental challenge.
-The effect was especially notable in those with higher-than-average neuroticism, which is a polite way of saying people who tend to stress easily.
+In a study published in Nutritional Neuroscience, participants who took 300 mg of phosphatidylserine daily for a month reported feeling less stressed and more emotionally balanced when faced with a mental challenge.
+The effect was especially notable in those with higher-than-average neuroticism who tend to stress easily.

 5. Citicoline